-For a full listing of successful B.C.-based CFE writers, click here.
+Full listing of successful B.C.-based CFE writers.

 “Congratulations to the 1,004 B.C.
 CPA students for successfully passing the CFE,” said Geoff Dodds, CPA, CA, chair of CPABC.
 “On behalf of the CPABC Board of Directors and CPABC, I welcome them to the ranks of B.C.’s chartered professional accountants and wish them all the best as they move forward in their careers.”

 In order to become designated, students must complete rigorous course work, pass the CFE, and fulfill relevant practical experience requirements.
 The national CFE ensures all Canadian chartered professional accountants meet the same high standards, which are recognized nationally and internationally.

 “The 1,004 candidates from British Columbia have passed the 2020 CFE by demonstrating technical and professional skills they will continue to develop and use throughout their careers,” said Steve Vieweg, FCPA, FCMA, CEO of the CPA Western School of Business.
 “On behalf of all CPAWSB employees I extend congratulations and best wishes for ongoing success.”